Developer sells downtown Seattle office tower for $669 million

 Hana Alternative Asset Management and Hana Financial Group will buy control of the 2+U building at Second Avenue and University Street.
 The Swedish development company Skanska will hold on to a 5% stake as it continues leasing out retail space on the lower floors.

-Skanska, which finished the project last year, believes the sale is the biggest real estate transaction for a single property in the United States since the start of the pandemic here.
+Skanska, which finished the project last year, believes the sale is the biggest real estate transaction for a single property in the United States since the start of the pandemic.

 Murphy McCullough, Skanska’s executive vice president for the Seattle market, said in an interview the sale signals interest in the core of the city, even as the pandemic has quieted much of downtown.

-After years of rapid office development in downtown and South Lake Union, COVID-19 brought an abrupt turnaround: office towers this year sat empty and the prices for office buildings fell.
+After years of rapid office development in downtown and South Lake Union, COVID-19 brought an abrupt turnaround: Office towers this year sat empty and the prices for office buildings fell.

 At the Second Avenue building, employees of the office tenants are working from home, while retailers are waiting to open until the pandemic subsides, McCullough said.